thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/Package/PackageResolve.md

 - term **--enable-experimental-prebuilts|disable-experimental-prebuilts**:

-*Whether to use prebuilt swift-syntax libraries for macros.*
+*Whether to use prebuilt codira-syntax libraries for macros.*

 - term **--verbose**: